2024 Solar Incentives Guide for Whitehall, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-Talking to your local Whitehall solar panel installer is the best way to learn more about how the ITC could apply to your situation.
+Your local Whitehall solar panel installer can provide you with more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these might include tax credits, rebates and more.
+Some solar incentives are often also provided by state and local governments.
+Similar to federal incentives, these might include tax credits, rebates and more.
 These incentives may be offered by your county or municipality, or by the Pennsylvania government.
-Certain incentives are ongoing, while others are available for a limited time.
+Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Whitehall